GANGANI/longitudinal-local-news-repository/README.md

 7. Wayback Links: Browsed archived content for each seed using the Wayback Machine to validate the results.
    ![\label{fig:wayback}](img/wayback.png)

-#### 4.3.5 Results

-These are the final results I obtained by crawling Virginia State news websites for seven days.
+Folllowing are the final results I obtained by crawling Virginia State news websites for seven days.
 On average per day, it has utilized 30 GB.
 ![\label{fig:results}](img/results.png)

 #### 4.3.6 Limitations